pedromsantos/ts-kata/src/10_Tennis/README.md

    - Deleting useless comments
    - Deleting useful comments by extracting a method named after them
    - Deleting dead code
-     - Don’t make the reader waste time trying to figure out code that is not in use anymore
+     - Don’t make the reader waste time figuring out code that is not used
 3. Tackle implicit knowledge by
    - Extracting constants from magic numbers and strings
    - Extracting complex conditional expressions